 It doesn’t matter the season.
 Hot or cold, I like to bake.

-Turning on the oven and popping in baking sheets and pans and casserole dishes always ends with something good.
+Turning on the oven and popping in baking sheets, pans, and casserole dishes always ends with something good.

 This scone recipe can be made with either milk chocolate or semi-sweet chocolate chips – perfect if you like your baked goods a little sweeter.